leojh/ember-deploy-rest-index/README.md

 The combination of config settings will help construct the target URLs for calling your service.
 For example, given the config above, the `deploy:list` command will result in: `GET http://leojh.com/api/ember-revisions`

+## Notes
+Always specify the `environment` flag when running any `ember deploy` commands.
+Similarly, when specifying a revision to activate, specify the `revision` flag.

+Example: `ember deploy:activate --revision ember-app:1234 --environment qa`

 ## TODOs:

 1. Authentication header